 Thrive Leads is more about editing forms whereas Bloom is about picking and clicking from drop-down menus.
 Consequently, users can create forms in minutes with Bloom or take longer to develop forms with Thrive Leads.

 User-friendliness is critical to me because “time is money,” and I understand that well-designed forms can only take me so far.
-All else being equal, my copy and sign up bait are more important than how my forms look.
+All else being equal, my copy and sign up incentive/offer are more important than how my forms look.
 Bloom is super easy to use compared with Thrive Leads.

 5) Dashboard – Winner: Bloom

 Bloom’s dashboard is clean and minimal while providing fantastic analytics.
 Thrive’s panel is slightly bulkier and confusing, but it also offers amazing analytics.

 6) Integrations – Winner: Tie

 Both plugins connect with the most popular email marketing providers.
 They integrate with the service I use and recommend, MailerLite.